check-spelling/check-spelling-docs/Configuration-Examples:-excludes.md

 Note that `\Q`...`\E` notation is not compatible with [v0.0.19](https://github.com/check-spelling/check-spelling/releases/tag/v0.0.19] / older releases, so during migration one should be sure not to use it.

 Once you've upgraded, you can safely convert...

+## Purpose

+`excludes` is designed to enable check-spelling to skip files that match any of the patterns in `excludes`.